DJ LeMahieu Player Props: Yankees vs. Athletics

 DJ LeMahieu At The Plate

-- LeMahieu is hitting .230 with 12 doubles, two triples, seven home runs and 17 walks.
+- LeMahieu is batting .227 with 12 doubles, two triples, seven home runs and 18 walks.

+- LeMahieu has reached base via a hit in 42 games this season (of 65 played), and had multiple hits in 11 of those games.

-- In 29.7% of his games this year, LeMahieu has tallied at least one RBI.
-In six of those games (9.4%) he recorded two or more RBI.
+- In 29.2% of his games this year, LeMahieu has had at least one RBI.
+He's picked up more than one in 9.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.